 • produces stool that looks dark black (almost like tar) and contains some blood

-In infants, doctors may observe vitamin K deficiency if there is:
+In infants, vitamin K deficiency symptoms include:

 • bleeding from the area where the umbilical cord is removed